-News from Jennette Arnold: Mayor visits City Hall-funded youth project, Hackney Wick F.C.
+News from Jennette Arnold OBE: Mayor visits City Hall-funded youth project, Hackney Wick F.C.

 Sadiq visits one of the first projects to receive funding from his Young Londoners Fund this summer

 - The Mayor highlighted the importance of prevention in tackling the root causes of violent crime, and warned that government cuts have led to reductions in youth services across the capital, failing young people